ZEZE1020/ubucon-workshop/README.md

 ## Getting Help

 During the workshop:
-- Raise your hand for instructor assistance
+- Raise your hand for assistance
 - Check the troubleshooting section in each lab's README
 - Ask your neighbor - pair programming encouraged!